zapp2photo - Fotolia

 - The decentralised nature of blockchain networks may deter some cyber crooks, but ASEAN organisations still need to pay heed to the security of their blockchain infrastructure.

 Meanwhile, the Australian Securities Exchange (ASX) is building a clearance and settlement system that uses the distributed ledger technology inherent in blockchain.
-The new system is expected to go live in early 2021.
+The system is expected to go live in early 2021.

 The distributed ledger platform will let stockbrokers, fund managers and other securities custodians cut costs because they will no longer have to operate securities reconciliation systems between themselves and the ASX.
 The platform will allow everyone to know in real time that their holdings records match those at the ASX.